nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 Morpheus offers the choice of writing pipeline stages in either Python or C++.
 For many use cases, a Python stage is perfectly fine.
 However, in the event that a Python stage becomes a bottleneck for the pipeline, then writing a C++ implementation for the stage becomes advantageous.
 The C++ implementations of Morpheus stages and messages utilize the [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) library to provide Python bindings.

-So far we have been defining our pipelines in Python.
-Most of the stages included with Morpheus have both a Python and a C++ implementation, and Morpheus will use the C++ implementations by default.
+So far we have been defining our stages in Python, the option of defining a C++ implementation is only available to stages implemented as classes.
+Many of the stages included with Morpheus have both a Python and a C++ implementation, and Morpheus will use the C++ implementations by default.
 You can explicitly disable the use of C++ stage implementations by calling `morpheus.config.CppConfig.set_should_use_cpp(False)`:

 ```python
 from morpheus.config import CppConfig